pchiorean/Indentz/README.md

 <!-- Some of the code contained in this repository is based on blog posts, forum posts, or tutorials by Marc Autret, Dave Saunders, Peter Kahrel, Peter Werner, Richard Harrington and others. -->

-The code is released under the MIT License (see [LICENSE.txt](LICENSE.txt)).
-Send an e-mail to Paul Chiorean \<jpeg AT basement.ro\> or [report an issue](https://github.com/pchiorean/Indentz/issues) on Github if you encounter problems or have any suggestions.
+The code is released under the MIT License (see [LICENSE.txt](LICENSE.txt)). \
+Open an [issue](https://github.com/pchiorean/Indentz/issues) on Github if you encounter problems or have any suggestions.

 README.md • November 9, 2020